Leilazehui/CANSAT/Introduction.md

 22 July 2026
 ---
-Satellite construction, standards: types, advantages and disadvantages of sizes

-cell phone component
+Satellite construction, standards: types, advantages and disadvantages of sizes; cell phone component
 ---

 subsystem of the satellites: